Overview of Teacher Licensure

 Your admissions counselor will help evaluate your prior learning credit, provide information regarding financial aid and tuition assistance, recommend courses and help you get started with the application process.

-Applicants seeking teacher licensure from the College for Professional Studies must possess a baccalaureate degree from a regionally accredited college or university.
+Applicants seeking teacher licensure from the College of Contemporary Liberal Studies must possess a baccalaureate degree from a regionally accredited college or university.

 Materials Needed for Application and Admission:

 - Pay the $50.00 application fee.
 The fee is waived if you have applied to Regis previously or if you are a Regis graduate.

 - Official transcripts from each U.S. regionally accredited institution attended with a print date of within one year of your application date.

 - Minimum overall GPA of 2.75 from all previously attended colleges and universities